nantli/repo-template/README.md

-# Repository Template
+# Repository Template for Huatulquirri 🌊

 [![Built with Devbox](https://www.jetify.com/img/devbox/shield_galaxy.svg)](https://www.jetify.com/devbox/docs/contributor-quickstart/)

-This repository serves as a template for creating new projects here at @nantli.
+This repository serves as a template for creating new projects here at @huatulquirri.
 It provides a basic structure and guidelines to help you get started quickly.
 Feel free to customize it to fit your specific needs.

 ## Pre-requisites